 It’s okay to say it’s hard.
 And it’s okay to say you’re tired.
 It’s even okay to question whether you’re really cut out for this whole parenthood thing.
 Don’t worry, you are!
 But it’s normal to wonder, especially on the fifth overnight feeding.

 Feeling new mama stress today?
 Be sure to read Dear Mama Just Surviving, This Won’t Last Forever for some perspective on just how well you’re doing.

 Secret #7: You Are Under No Obligation To Play Host

 It’s normal for everyone to want to see the baby.
 After all, aren’t newborns just irresistible?
 But you and baby’s wellbeing are of the utmost importance.

 If guests require even the smallest amount of hosting, if they expect a meal or tea to be served, or if they insist on holding a baby who is clearly ready for a feed, then they’re not the guests you need in the early weeks.

 Truthfully, no guests in the early weeks should be there purely for their ‘baby fix’.
 They should be there to help support you, and your baby, during this massive transition.

 Not sure how to manage guests in the early weeks?
-Slyly sharing 16 Things To Avoid When Visiting A Newborn Baby on your personal pages might send the right hints!
+Slyly sharing 16 Things To Avoid When Visiting A Newborn Baby on your social media pages might send the right hints!

 Secret #8: You’ve Got This!